DensityCo/robinpowered-presence/README.md

 - API Gateway

 ## Manual Setup

+Robin Powered's presence module relies upon a unique user being in the space.
+Because our device is anonymous, we won't know the "User" who is present in the space.
+Therefore, you need to create a "Density Presence Bot" user and utilize that user_id for indicating presence.

 - Create Density Presence Bot on Robin Powered API (https://docs.robinpowered.com/docs/add-new-user-to-organization) and save the `user_id`.
 - Login to AWS